saitiger/Tummy-Time/Updates/To Do.md

+- Restructure files and analysis for easier access, change permissions for certain set of users
 - Find the cause for variability in Visit 5 {Doing Root Cause Analysis on 3 factors}
 - Sensor Validation {Aggregation only for given time periods} :
     Implemented but has errors; fixed one part working on the other